1/9/2023

 After a walk, wipe down your dog’s paws.
 This practice will help clear away any ice or debris that collect there.

-If your dog doesn’t mind donning clothes, a sweater and some booties can help protect your pup.
+If your pup doesn’t mind clothes, a sweater and some booties can help protect your dog from the cold.
 Just keep in mind that dogs lose most of their body temperature through their paws, noses, and mouths.
-Clothes can help ward off some of the cold, but you shouldn’t rely on them as a perfect solution.
+Clothes can help ward off some of the cold, but you shouldn’t rely on furry fashion as a perfect cold weather solution.

 Check your dog's collar and chip

-Dogs can easily become lost in the winter when snow and ice mask the smells they may normally use to find their way home.
+It only takes a quick slip on some ice to lose your footing and accidentally drop your pup’s leash.
+If this happens and your dog takes off, they can easily become lost.
+In the winter, snow and ice mask the smells they may normally use to find their way home.
 Be sure your dog is wearing proper identification and that any microchip information is up to date.

 Keep Your Best Friend Happy and Warm This Season

-A few precautions and a little information go a long way toward enjoying a happy, healthy winter.
-Want to learn more about how you can support your best friend all year round?
+A few precautions and a little information go a long way toward enjoying a happy, healthy winter with your four-legged friend.
+Want to learn more about how you can support your dog all year round?
 Sign up for our Best Friends Club today to receive our special newsletter with helpful articles, training tips, and members-only discounts on Bil-Jac products.